 Note: at present the only metal that is not recycled are the sterling silver chains and clasps we use with the pendants.
 We are currently looking into sourcing chains made from recycled material.

-We use only recycled cardboard Eco Trackpack Courier bags to send out goods.
 All bubble wrap and plastic bags are reused from things sent to us.

 We don’t have a hot water system (apart from the jug for morning tea!).